 Where to stay in West Kowloon

 It costs a pretty penny to stay in West Kowloon, with only two high-end hotels to choose from.

 The Ritz-Carlton is of course an exceptional hotel, catering to the rich and famous.
-To stay in this lap of luxury will only cost you about HK$500.00 a night.
+To stay in this lap of luxury will only cost you about HK$2,700.00 a night.

-Slightly less expensive but still very high-end is the W Hotel, which boasts an unbelievable hot tub facing Victoria Harbour, a rooftop pool, a spa and gym facilities, for roughly HK$350.00 a night.
+Slightly less expensive but still very high-end is the W Hotel, which boasts an unbelievable hot tub facing Victoria Harbour, a rooftop pool, a spa and gym facilities, for roughly HK$2,000.00 a night.

 Because of West Kowloon’s proximity to Jordan, Tsim Sha Tsui and Yau Ma Tei, true cheapos will simply pass through West Kowloon, en route to more affordable places to rest their head.
-Be sure to read our Area Guides to get more info about what to see and where to stay in these popular districts.
+Be sure to check out our Hong Kong area guides to get more info about what to see and where to stay in these popular districts.